EventStore/EventStore-Client-Go/README.md

   * Reset Users Password

 ## Roadmap
-* Add support for async read of events from event streams
-* Add support for async read of events from persistent subscriptions
 * Add support for Operations
+* Add API documentation

 ## Developing

 Integration tests run against a server using Docker, with the [EventStoreDB gRPC Client Test Container][container].
-New releases are published on github.com/pivonroll/EventStore-Client-Go To run integration tests you need to have [Docker] installed and running.
+New releases are published on github.com/pivonroll/EventStore-Client-Go.
+To run integration tests you need to have [Docker] installed and running.

 Starting docker in most Linux distros is done through systemctl.